Jour de neige

 "Jour de neige" is a 1988 song recorded by French singer Elsa Lunghini.
 Written by Pierre Grosz with a music composed by Vincent-Marie Bouvot and Georges Lunghini, it was released in November 1988 as the third single from her debut album Elsa.
 As for the previous three singles, it had a great success in France, reaching number two.
 Two years later, it was released in Italy and Spain in the languages of these countries.

 Background

 As for the other songs from Elsa's debut album, the lyrics were written by Pierre Grosz.
 The music was composed by Vincent-Marie Bouvot and Georges Lunghini, the singer's father.

-The song was also recorded in Italian-language ("Gli anni miei") and Spanish-language ("Solo era un sueno").
+The song was also recorded in Italian ("Gli anni miei") and Spanish ("Solo era un sueno").
 All these versions are available on 1997 Elsa's best of Elsa, l'essentiel 1986-1993.
 Two remixed and extended versions, as well as two instrumental versions, feature on the various formats.
 The megamix club version is also available on the CD maxi for "Quelque chose dans mon cœur".